 - communicating hydrocephalus (due to venous obstruction at sigmoid sinus)

 Also see achondroplastic base of skull abnormalities for further discussion.

 - posterior vertebral scalloping

-- progressive decrease in interpedicular distance in lumbar spine
+- progressive decrease in the interpedicular distance in the lumbar spine

 - gibbus: thoracolumbar kyphosis with bullet-shaped/hypoplastic vertebra (not to be confused with Hurler syndrome)